Circuit satisfiability problem: Reduction from CircuitSAT

-Minesweeper Inference Problem
+Minesweeper inference problem

 This problem asks whether it is possible to locate all the bombs given a Minesweeper board.
-It has been proven to be CoNP-Complete via a reduction from Circuit UNSAT problem.
+It has been proven to be co-NP-complete via a reduction from circuit UNSAT problem.
 The gadgets constructed for this reduction are: wire, split, AND and NOT gates and terminator.
 There are three crucial observations regarding these gadgets.
 First, the split gadget can also be used as the NOT gadget and the turn gadget.
 Second, constructing AND and NOT gadgets is sufficient, because together they can simulate the universal NAND gate.
 Finally, since three NANDs can be composed intersection-free to implement an XOR, and since XOR is enough to build a crossover, this gives us the needed crossover gadget.

 The Tseytin transformation

 The Tseytin transformation is a straightforward reduction from Circuit-SAT to SAT.
 The transformation is easy to describe if the circuit is wholly constructed out of 2-input NAND gates (a functionally-complete set of Boolean operators): assign every net in the circuit a variable, then for each NAND gate, construct the conjunctive normal form clauses (v1 ∨ v3) ∧ (v2 ∨ v3) ∧ (¬v1 ∨ ¬v2 ∨ ¬v3), where v1 and v2 are the inputs to the NAND gate and v3 is the output.
 These clauses completely describe the relationship between the three variables.
 Conjoining the clauses from all the gates with an additional clause constraining the circuit's output variable to be true completes the reduction; an assignment of the variables satisfying all of the constraints exists if and only if the original circuit is satisfiable, and any solution is a solution to the original problem of finding inputs that make the circuit output 1.
-The converse—that SAT is reducible to Circuit-SAT—follows trivially by rewriting the Boolean formula as a circuit and solving it.
+The converse—that SAT is reducible to circuit-SAT—follows trivially by rewriting the Boolean formula as a circuit and solving it.